It’s not too late to sow sweet peas - so easy to It’s not too late to sow sweet peas - so easy to grow and blissfully fragrant in the summer months.

 How to knit an easter bunny.
 Click through for easy step by step tutorial and free knitting patter to make a knitted easter bunny rabbit.
 Click through to get tips and all the info you need to make your own #easterbunny #knittingpattern #knittingideas #easter #bunnyrabbits #tutorial #freeknittingpattern #frombritainwithlove

 Simple to make, and probably the cutest baby bunny pattern out there, why not have a go yourself?
-I’d love to see how you get on.
+I’d love to see how you get on and to discover your creative ideas.
 I’ve shared some helpful step by step images and video tutorial by Claire as well as her top tips for getting the look just right.
 The pattern is free to download just below Claire’s tips.
 There are also lots of other links to other patterns of Claire’s you might enjoy making.
 Enjoy!
 X

 knit a bunny rabbit